 Maximus, under its mission of Moving People Forward, helps millions of people access the vital government services they need.
-With over 45 years of experience working with local, state, federal, and international government clients, we proudly design, develop, and deliver innovative and impactful programs that change lives.
+With almost 50 years of experience working with local, state, federal, and international government clients, we proudly design, develop, and deliver innovative and impactful programs that change lives.
 We are driven to strengthen communities and improve the lives of those we serve.

 We create value for our customers through our ability to translate health and human services public policy into operating models that achieve outcomes for governments at scale.
 Our work covers a broad array of services, including the operation of large health insurance eligibility and enrollment programs; clinical services, including assessments, appeals, and independent medical reviews; and technology services.
 These services benefit from a market with increasing demographic demand, constrained government budgets, and an increased focus on technology.
-We have also shown the ability to move quickly, most notably with the swift establishment of public health and safety initiatives during the recent COVID-19 pandemic, such as vaccine information hotlines and unemployment insurance services.
+We also demonstrate the ability to move quickly, ranging from digitally enabled contact center support services for natural disaster response to swift establishments of public health and safety initiatives, examples of which occurred during the COVID-19 pandemic.
 Our organic growth through increased contract scope and entry into new markets has been supplemented by strategic acquisitions.
-Most notably, our acquisitions of VES Group, Inc. ("VES"), a leading provider of medical disability examinations ("MDE") to the United States ("U.S.") Department of Veterans Affairs ("VA"); the Federal business of Attain, LLC ("Attain"), a provider of technology consulting and systems integration services; and a service contract with the U.S. Department of Education, rebranded as "Aidvantage," have supplemented our organic growth and allowed expansion into new markets.
+Most notably, our acquisitions of VES Group, Inc. ("VES"), a leading provider of medical disability examinations ("MDE") to the United States ("U.S.") Department of Veterans Affairs ("VA"); the Federal business of Attain, LLC ("Attain"), a provider of technology consulting and systems integration services; and a service contract with the U.S. Department of Education, under our Aidvantage brand, have supplemented our organic growth and allowed expansion into new markets